Faster Methods

 • Finish with edge PLL.
 The U-perms (there are two mirrored versions) and the Z-perm cover nearly all edge cases you will see.
 The H-perm is rare but worth knowing.

 Practice one algorithm at a time.
 Do not try to learn OLL and PLL simultaneously in the same session.
 That is a reliable way to mix them up mid-solve.
 Most people spend a week or two getting the OLL cases solid, then another week on PLL, before both feel automatic.
+A realistic target for the whole 2-look set, from a cold start with no algorithms memorized, is three to four weeks of ten to fifteen minutes of dedicated drilling most days.

 Common Mistakes When Learning OLL and PLL